orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

     "TranscoderMemoryCapacity": 256
   }

-In the first scenario, where Orthanc handles small files, Orthanc should never exceed the ``*MemoryCapacity`` configurations:
+In the first scenario, where Orthanc handles small instances, Orthanc should never exceed the ``*MemoryCapacity`` configurations:

 .. code-block:: txt